MehmetAzizYirik/MAYGEN/README.md

 If user wants to store output file in a specific directory, that is needed to be specified.
-It is also possible to generate SMILES instead of an SDF file, but it slows downthe generation time.
+It is also possible to generate SMILES instead of an SDF file, but it slows down the generation time.
 For this, use the '-smi' option.

  -f,--formula <arg>        formula (required)